-Women in the Church (WIC) meets weekly for prayer every Tuesday, and to encourage one another and grow in faith.
+The Women's Ministry, formerly known as Women in the Church (WIC), meets weekly for prayer every Tuesday, and to encourage one another and grow in faith.
 Bible studies, mother-daughter teas, and other activities are geared to support women in all stages of life.

 - Weekly times of prayer